 Practical issues for trustees to consider

-Trustees should also check whether any funds which they are invested in are domiciled in EU countries and if so, they should discuss the implications of the end of the transition period with their investment advisers.
-The UK temporary permissions regime and the memoranda of understanding between the Financial Conduct Authority and the European Securities and Markets Authority and EU regulators, which will come into effect at the end of the transition period, aim to ensure a relatively smooth transition in this area after December 31, 2020.
-However, we would advise that trustees engage early with their investment advisers to ensure that there will not be any operational issues arising in relation to their EU investment funds after the end of the transition period.
+To the extent they have not already done so, trustees should also check whether any funds which they are invested in are domiciled in EU countries and if so, they should discuss the implications of the end of the implementation period – in particular the end of “passporting” – with their investment advisers as soon as possible.
+A UK temporary permissions regime came into effect at the end of the implementation period, aiming to ensure a relatively smooth transition in this area.
+However, we would advise that trustees engage early with their investment advisers to ensure that there will not be any operational issues arising in relation to their EU investment funds and, if there are, to discuss ‘work arounds’ or alternatives.

-The impact of the end of the transition period on employer covenant will depend on the industry which the employer is in and the outcome of the negotiations between the UK and the EU and the impact on the employer’s particular business.
-Trustees should speak to their covenant adviser about the likely impact on their employer covenant, and if they have concerns, should start a dialogue with the employer about future contribution payments and any expected changes to these.
+Now that the outcome of the negotiations between the UK and the EU is known, trustees should discuss with their advisers the likely impact of the end of the implementation period and the TCA on their employer’s particular business and covenant.
+If they have concerns, they should start a dialogue with the employer about future contribution payments and any expected changes to these.

-Guarantees from EU 27 companies
+Guarantees from EU companies

 Paying benefits to overseas members